pvanweel2997/react-pdf-all-pages/packages/react-pdf-all-pages-js/README.md

 ### useDefaultStyle (defaults to true)

-Specified whether to use the built-in styling or not to use the built-in styling.
+Specifies whether to use the built-in styling or not to use the built-in styling.

 ## Returned values